 Pvt.
-Paul A. Ratay was the son of Julia Hruska-Ratay and John Ratay.
-He was born in March 23, 1918, in Mahonig County, Ohio and grew up in Youngstown.
+Paul A. Ratay was the son of Julia Hruska-Ratay and John Ratay and was born in March 23, 1918, in Mahonig County, Ohio and grew up in Youngstown.
 It is known that he had four sisters and two brothers.
-In 1940, he was living with his brother, John, at 177 West Chalmers Avenue.
+In 1940, he was living, with his brother, John, at 177 West Chalmers Avenue.
 Both brothers worked in a steel mill.

 On March 25, 1941 in Cleveland, John was inducted into the U. S. Army and sent to Fort Knox, Kentucky.
 Upon arriving there, he was assigned to Headquarters Company of the 192nd Tank Battalion.
 The battalion was made up of National Guardsmen from Wisconsin, Illinois, Ohio, and Kentucky.
-It is not known what duties he performed.
+It is not known what training he received or what duties he performed.

 Traveling west over four different train routes,

-they boarded a transport bound for
+few days later they boarded a transport bound for